 16 Sep Deep Diaphragmatic Breathing for the Lymph System

-As you may already know, in addition to MLD and Massage therapist, I am also an experience Yoga instructor.
+As you may already know, in addition to MLD (Manual Lymphatic Drainage) and Massage therapist, I am also an experienced Yoga instructor.

-I teach my yoga students the benefits of Deep Diaphragmatic Breathing, and in each and every class we spend time practicing this technique.
+I teach my yoga students the benefits of Deep Diaphragmatic Breathing, or Yoga Breathing, and in each and every class we spend time practicing this technique.

 In a nutshell:

-So what do we do about this and how do we use deep diaphragmatic breathing to assist our body in functioning as it should?
-And why is this relevant for the lymphatic system?
+So what do we do about this and how do we use this yoga breathing technique to assist our body in functioning as it should?
+And why is this relevant for the lymphatic system and the immune system?

 All you need to know is contained in this short video clip, along with a demonstration.
 Give it a go and feel free to give me your feedback, I’d love to hear if you found this information useful or if you have more questions.